-It is estimated that our members' employ 8024 people, ranging between 78 and 2010.
+It is estimated that our members employ 8024 people, the smallest member employs, on average, 78 people and the largest 2010.

 The cement industry does experience a shortage of skills.
 However, in an attempt to reduce the skills gap, our members have become involved in various activities and programmes.
 Examples of these programmes include:

 - PPC operations academy which offers a range of programmes, including a national recognised qualification in cement.
-PPC spent R30.8million, 5.7% of its payroll, on skills development of employees with 82% of this amount was being spent on previously disadvantaged individuals - To promote skills transfer NPC employs their own technical trainers.
-This assists in equipping operators, in particular drivers, with good basic skills.
+PPC spent R30.8 million, 5.7% of its payroll, on skills development of employees with 82% of this amount being spent on previously disadvantaged individuals. - To promote skills transfer NPC employs their own technical trainers.
+This assists in equipping operators, in particular drivers, with good basic skills